-Rules enable you to automate document processing workflows by defining conditions and corresponding actions.
+Rules & Actions enable you to automate document processing workflows by defining conditions and corresponding actions.
 When a specified condition is met, Rossum automatically executes the configured actions, streamlining your document processing and reducing manual intervention.

 Overview

-A Rule consists of two main components:
+Rules & Actions consists of two main components:

-Condition (When): Defines when the rule should trigger
+Condition: Defines when the rule should trigger

 Key benefits